 - Current American Heart Association CPR for health care provider BLS card (includes infant, child and adult choking and CPR)

-- A "C" or better in English 099 and English 021 or appropriate COMPASS scores for English 101
+- A "C" or better in English 099 and English 021 or appropriate placement scores for English 101

 - Have a police criminal background check completed through JJC that shows the student is free from any disqualifying misdemeanors or felonies.
 Forms are provided upon registration

 - Health physical including a drug screen will be required.
 The physical will include proof of immunity to measles, mumps, rubella, chicken pox, and hepatitis B, a current TB test and current diphtheria tetanus vaccination (within 10 years), and flu vaccination.
 Forms are provided upon registration